xanxuso/RGB-T-Salient-Object-Detection-via-CNN-Features-and-Result-Saliency-Maps-Fusion/README.md

 change path in `train.py` to train data .

-use `python train.py` to begin training.
+use `python train.py` to start training.
 ### For Result Fusion:
 change paths in `resultFusion.py`.